-NYC’s first round of Local Law 126 parking structure inspections classified 106 of 265 Manhattan structures as Unsafe.
-That’s roughly 40% of the filings under the city’s Periodic Inspection of Parking Structures program.
-Another 43 were tagged SREM, meaning Safe With Repairs and/or Engineering Monitoring required.
-Only 116, fewer than half, came back clean.
-The data sits on the Department of Buildings’ public inspection map.
+NYC’s first round of Local Law 126 parking structure inspections flagged 110 of 550 categorized structures as having unsafe conditions.
+That’s roughly 1 in 5 under the city’s Periodic Inspection of Parking Structures program.
+The data sits on the Department of Buildings’ public inspection map, which rates every reporting structure Safe, SREM, or Unsafe at the address level.
 City Hall hasn’t published it as a borough risk index.
 We did.

 Methodology

-Habitat Magazine reported the January 2024 snapshot, citing the same DOB reporting window for the citywide tally of 110 unsafe of 550 categorized.
+Habitat Magazine reported that January 2024 snapshot, citing the DOB reporting window for the citywide tally of 110 unsafe of 550 categorized, the 62% compliance rate, the roughly 400 fined owners, and the 214 West 80th Street shutdown.
 Building-level facts on 57 Ann Street come from the DOB’s final investigation report released April 28, 2025, plus ABC7 New York and Tribeca Trib coverage of the official findings.

 Classification definitions follow the DOB’s PIPS rules: Safe, SREM (Safe With Repairs and/or Engineering Monitoring), and Unsafe.